craigmcchesney/pyplc/README.md

 # pyplc
 Contains two python programs, genPLC.py and mapSimIO.py.
 The first takes a tabular device information table, and generates Beckhoff Twincat PLC code utilizing the vacuum device library created at SLAC.
-The second takes output from genPLC.py, plus the Twincat tsproj xml file, and links the simulation PLC's variables to the simulated EtherCAT I/O devices, according to the links from the controls PLC's variable to I/O links.
+The second takes output from genPLC.py, plus the Twincat tsproj xml file, and links the Twincat project's simulation PLC variables to the simulated EtherCAT I/O devices, according to the links from the controls PLC's variable to I/O links.

 ## genPLC.py
 ### edit device info file
-* for each device in the scope of the generator, edit the columns for capturing dependencies on other plc or sim devices (TODO: need to document each device)
+* for each device in the scope of the generator, edit the columns for capturing dependencies on other plc or sim devices
 ### download device info file
 * Find the device information table (e.g., https://drive.google.com/drive/folders/1PX-yMYoACvApI5ir16ePVcxCfJ65B_pj), and download the PLC worksheet as a csv file
 * make sure the first row contains the columns: Area,PLC prog unit,Device Name,Device,PLC Tag,PLC dep gauge1,PLC dep gauge2,PLC dep pump1,PLC dep valve1,Volume,sim dep vol1,sim dep vol2 (column order doesn't matter)